aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    - Should you wish, instructions are provided to aid in generating your own self-signed certificates (Self signed certificates are NOT secure and simply for demo purposes)
    - Use the examples to demonstrate Accelerator TLS functionality only
 9. Detach **_ALL_** SCPs (except `FullAWSAccess` which remains in place) from all OU's and accounts before proceeding
+   - For Control Tower based installs do NOT detach Control Tower SCPs (i.e. aws-guardrails-xxxxxx)
    - Installation **will fail** if this step is skipped

 ## 2.5.
 Installation

 1. You can find the latest release in the repository [here](https://github.com/aws-samples/aws-secure-environment-accelerator/releases).
-   - Due to some breaking dependency issues, customers can only install or upgrade to v1.3.6 or above (older releases continue to function, but cannot be installed)
+   - We only support installation or upgrades to v1.5.0 or above (older releases continue to function)
 2. Download the CloudFormation (CFN) template for the release you plan to install (either `AcceleratorInstallerXXX.template.json` for GitHub or `AcceleratorInstallerXXX-CodeCommit.template.json` for CodeCommit)
 3. Use the provided CloudFormation template to deploy a new stack in your Management (root) AWS account
    - As previously stated we do not support installation in sub-accounts